We get a lot of questions that go something like this:

 If we’re talking about a traditional, fully-cambered ski, since the introduction of parabolic skis (i.e., skis with wide tips and tails and not-super-straight sidecut radii), the general rule has been that your ski should reach somewhere between your chin and the top of your head; a beginning skier was told to go with a ski length that leaves the ski tip closer to their chin, and a more experienced skier would typically go with a ski that reaches closer to the top of their head.

 There is still some validity to that system today in that it ought to steer someone away from purchasing at the ski swap either a pair of snowblades or a 220 cm world cup downhill ski.
 But again, the rule assumes that you’re looking at a traditional, non-rockered, fully-cambered ski from about 1995.
-And if you’re shopping for a ski these days, you’re probably not looking at many non-rockered, fully-cambered skis (dedicated carving / groomer skis being some of the few exceptions).
+And if you’re shopping for an all-mountain ski these days, you’re probably not looking at many skis that are truly non-rockered / fully-cambered (dedicated carving / groomer skis being the main exceptions).
 And even if you are, there are a number of good reasons why you might go with a ski longer or shorter than this older, overly simplistic system would suggest.

 Generally speaking, running length refers to the portion of a ski’s edge that’s in contact with the snow when you’re standing on the ski.
 In a sense, it’s a measure of how functionally “long” the ski is (i.e., how much of the ski is actually in contact with the snow when skied bases flat).
 Some people call this effective edge, others call it by some other name, but here, we’re just referring to it as “running length.”